Written by Dr Priscilla J S Selvaraj and published on 06 June 2021.

 The benefits of play in early childhood are also mentioned in detail in a study titled 'The Importance of Play in Promoting Healthy Child Development and Maintaining Strong Parent-Child Bonds' by author Kenneth R Ginsburg.
 This 2007 study was published in Pediatrics which is the official journal of the American Academy of Pediatrics.

-Of course, when we say ‘play’ we are referring to good old indoor and outdoor play activities such as playing with toys and building blocks, board games, hide and seek, hop-scotch and so on.
-This ‘play’ excludes the child burying himself in the couch and being hooked to online games or other gadgets.
-It is healthy play which proves beneficial for children.
+Of course, when we say 'play' we are referring to good old indoor and outdoor play activities such as playing with toys and building blocks, board games, hide and seek, hop-scotch, and so on.
+This 'play' excludes the child burying himself on the couch and being hooked to online games or other gadgets.
+It is a healthy play that proves beneficial for children.
 So, let us explore the benefits.

 1. Physical development: When your child is engaged in play, her physical development is ensured.
-Holding, gripping and grasping toys and other playthings develops her fine motor skills.
-When it comes to the development of her gross motor skills, a host of activities are involved – running, jumping, skipping, hopping, throwing the ball and other playthings, pulling or lugging the toy cart and other large objects, pedalling that little tricycle of hers, and so on.
-All these activities make her gain muscular control, balance, better co-ordination between the limbs, and control over body movements.
+Holding, gripping, and grasping toys and other playthings develop her fine motor skills.
+When it comes to the development of her gross motor skills, a host of activities are involved - running, jumping, skipping, hopping, throwing the ball and other playthings, pulling or lugging the toy cart and other large objects, pedaling that little tricycle of hers, and so on.
+All these activities help her gain muscular control, balance, better coordination between the limbs, and control over body movements.